-Barcelona Women are the current Women’s Champions League defending champions and are looking to retain the title for a second straight season.
+Barcelona are the current Women’s Champions League defending champions and they will be looking to retain their title in the 2026/27 season.

 The tournament initially emerged as the UEFA Women’s Cup from 2001-2009, before being rebranded as the UEFA Women’s Champions League from 2009 onwards.